What’s a WIP limit?

 Artists agree that the hardest part of painting is making the first stroke on a blank canvas.
 The same is also true for setting up the initial WIP limits.

-In the best case scenario a given person should have a WIP limit of 1 but this is really hard to achieve and maintain, especially in the modern and dynamic business where ad-hoc tasks arrive all the time.
-This is why we recommend to start by setting a WIP limit of 3 per person.
-When setting up the board limits you will also have to take in account the number of members.
-This way if you have 4 members and each of them has a personal WIP of 3, your “In Progress” columns should have a limit of 12 (4 members x 3 card per person).
+In the best case scenario, a given person should have a WIP limit of 1 but this is really hard to achieve and maintain, especially in the modern and dynamic business where ad-hoc tasks arrive all the time.
+This is why we recommend starting by setting a WIP limit of 3 per person.
+When setting up the board limits you will also have to take into account the number of members.
+This way if you have 4 members and each of them has a personal WIP of 3, your “In Progress” columns should have a limit of 12 (4 members x 3 cards per person).
 This basic foundation will give a good place to start and room to improve as you go.

 Setting up WIP limits

-As I mentioned in the beginning there are two attributes by which you can limit WIP – members and positions.
+As I mentioned at the beginning there are two attributes by which you can limit WIP – members and positions.
 These two can work, both together and separately.
-Setting up the board limits is useful for controlling the processes that are taking place on it but one big flaw is that doesn’t take in account the distribution of members.
-For example a given member could be part of multiple projects and multiple boards on which he/she has a limit of 3.
+Setting up the board limits is useful for controlling the processes that are taking place on it but one big flaw is that doesn’t take into account the distribution of members.
+For example, a given member could be part of multiple projects and multiple boards on which he/she has a limit of 3.
 This way the limits don’t serve their purpose very well.
-In order to avoid this case in Kanbanize we have created personal WIP limits where every member has a global limit.
-You can find more information about this feature on the following link.
+In order to avoid this case in Kanbanize, we have created personal WIP limits where every member has a global limit.

-Limits can also be defined by state.
-In some scenarios there isn’t much sense in setting up limits for the “Requested” or “Done” state but in others it is a must.
+Limits can also be defined by the state.
+In some scenarios, there isn’t much sense in setting up limits for the “Requested” or “Done” state but in others, it is a must.

 In Kanbanize there are 3 ways to configure your WIP limits:

-- Allow to exceed limits – this way the limits serve only as indicators
+- Allow exceeding limits – this way the limits serve only as indicators

 - Allow to exceed limits but with reason – you are allowed to exceed the limit but by only providing a reason